7 Best Sales Prospecting Automation Tools in 2026

 1. Nooks — The industry standard

 Nooks is an AI sales assistant platform that treats sales prospecting automation as part of live execution rather than a standalone research step.
 Instead of asking reps to build lists in one tool and call in another, Nooks connects prospect prioritization, dialing, and coaching inside a single outbound workflow.
 Prospecting decisions are informed by real call outcomes, and insights from calls feed directly back into who reps call next and how they approach those conversations.
+Nooks users report a 2× improvement in pipeline generated from outbound activities.

 Key differentiators: